CASFRI/CASFRI/README.md

 The [summary_statistics](https://github.com/edwardsmarc/CASFRI/tree/master/summary_statistics) folder contains scripts (primarily summarize.R) to create summary statistics for all attributes in each source inventory.
 These scripts use the R programming language and require that R be downloaded (https://www.r-project.org/).
 The output is a set of html files containing the summary information.
 These can be used to check for outliers, unexpeted values, correct assignment of errors codes etc.

 # Temporalization
+All translated datasets are combined into a single historical database that allows querying for the best available inventory information at any point in time accross the full CASFRI coverage.
+The historical database is created using the [produceHistoricalTable.sql](https://github.com/edwardsmarc/CASFRI/tree/master/workflow/04_produceHistoricalTable) script as described in the [release procedure](https://github.com/edwardsmarc/CASFRI/blob/master/docs/release_procedure.md).
+The output is a historical database that uses the photo year of each polygon as the reference date to determine its valid start and end time.
+No polygons overlap in time or space, so for any given location at any time, there is only one valid set of CASFRI records.
+In cases where source polygons overlap in space and time, the polygon containing the most complete information is prioritized.
+**add description of what "complete" means**.

 # Update procedure
+**To be written**

 # Parallelization

 # Workflow